Transfer Student Financial Aid

 Federal Supplemental Education Opportunity Grant (SEOG) - A federally funded need based grant awarded to undergraduate students, with priority given to Pell Grant recipients.

 Federal Stafford Loan - A low interest student loan that must be repaid.
-Repayment begins six months after you graduate, leave school, or drop below part-time status.
+Repayment begins six months after you graduate, leave school, or drop below half-time status.
 There are two types:

 - Subsidized – awarded based on financial need.
-You are not responsible for interest while enrolled at least part-time.
+Interest does not accrue while enrolled at least half-time.

 Federal PLUS Loan – available to parents of dependent undergraduate students who are enrolled at least part-time.
-The PLUS Loan is a low interest loan program that allows a parent to fund all or a portion of any remaining balance of their child’s educational expenses.
+The PLUS Loan allows a parent to fund all or a portion of any remaining balance of their child’s educational expenses.
 A credit check is required and the loan must be repaid.

 State Financial Aid